Async Verbs¶

 | E372 | attached or listens called without & | Error |

-| E374 | detached or listens declared with a return type | Error |
+| E374 | detached or renders declared with a return type | Error |

 | E398 | IO-bearing attached called outside listens/attached body | Error |

-| E401 | event_type must reference an algebraic type | Error |
+| E401 | event_type must reference an algebraic type (checked for renders only) | Error |

-| E402 | listens first parameter must be List<Attached> | Error |
+| E402 | listens first parameter must be List<Attached>; renders first parameter must be List<Listens> | Error |

 | E403 | Registered function is not an attached verb | Error |